richardforth/mongodb/README.md

 ## Regrets Much?

 If I had realised this book was published in 2014 I probably wouldn't have bought it, but I have now and Ive scrawled notes over the pages and won't return it.
-I'll persever and push my own code examples here, which may not be exactly the same code that was in the book, because, as I found out, it was written for the old `mongo` command, not the modern `mongosh` command (See known issues below).
+I'll persevere and push my own code examples here, which may not be exactly the same code that was in the book, because, as I found out, it was written for the old `mongo` command, not the modern `mongosh` command (See known issues below).

+Hopefully this repo helps out someone else too.

 ## Known issues (with the book)